Great River Road National Scenic Byway, WisconsinHidden Gems & Scenic Wonders

 Best Time to Visit

-• **Spring (April-May):** As the landscape awakens, spring brings lush greenery and blooming wildflowers.
-It's an excellent time for birdwatching, especially as migratory birds return.
-The weather is generally mild, though river levels can be high.
+• Spring (April-May): As the snow melts and nature awakens, spring brings lush greenery and blooming wildflowers.
+It's an excellent time for birdwatching as migratory birds return.
+Temperatures are mild, and crowds are generally smaller.

-• **Summer (June-August):** This is peak season, offering warm weather perfect for boating, fishing, and exploring towns.
+• Summer (June-August): Summer is peak season, with warm weather perfect for river activities, hiking, and exploring towns.
 All attractions are typically open, and festivals are common.
-However, it also means more crowds and potentially higher lodging prices.
-We recommend booking accommodations and any special tours well in advance if you plan a summer trip.
+However, expect larger crowds and potentially higher lodging prices.
+Reservations for accommodations and popular attractions are highly recommended during this time.

 Where to Stay Nearby